diksha2023/Amazon-Sales-Data-Analysis-/README.md

 ### Objective
 To analyze Amazon sales data to understand customer purchasing behavior, sales performance across categories and cities, payment method effectiveness, and factors influencing revenue, and to generate actionable business insights.

-This project simulates a **real-world e-commerce analytics task**, similar to what a **Data Analyst or Data Scientist** would perform in a retail or marketplace company.

 ---